dsohk/rancher-on-azure-workshop/docs/01-Install-Rancher.md

 ### Connect to virtual machine

 SSH to your VM as usual.
-Replace the IP address in the example with the public IP address of your VM as noted in the previous output.
+Use the public IP address of your VM as noted in the previous output in your ssh command.
 Alternatively, use the script below to obtain the VM IP address and ssh into it.

 ```bash
 export RANCHER_IP=$(az vm show -d -g Rancher -n rancher --query publicIps -o tsv)